 How we work

-Through the CRF, industry producers fund CBCRA to recover their materials in all channels, including both the residential and away-from-home sectors.
-The fee ensures that each beverage container sold supports the recycling process.
+Through the Container Recycling Fee (CRF), industry producers fund the Canadian Beverage Container Recycling Association (CBCRA) to recover their materials in all channels, including both the residential and away-from-home sectors.
+The CRF ensures that each beverage container sold supports the recycling process.
+You can find out more about the process below!

 Funded by Producers

 Beverage producers supplying into the Manitoba market are charged a Container Recycling Fee (CRF) for every non-alcoholic, non-dairy beverage container they bring into the province.
-This fee funds the entire program – including infrastructure, signage, technical support and P&E. In addition, the funds pay for up to 80 per cent of the cost to collect and process beverage containers in residential recycling programs.
-Through the CRF, industry producers pay CBCRA to recover their materials in all channels, both in residential and away-from-home sectors.
+This fee funds the entire program – including infrastructure, signage, technical support and promotion and education.
+In addition, the funds pay for up to 80 per cent of the cost to collect and process beverage containers in residential recycling programs.
+Through the CRF, industry producers pay the Canadian Beverage Container Recycling Association (CBCRA) to recover their materials in all channels, both in residential and away-from-home sectors.
 The fee ensures that each beverage sold supports the recycling process.

 Our program provides many tiers of benefits.
 Using recycled beverage containers to manufacture new ones conserves resources, reduces greenhouse gas emissions and saves the energy required to process new raw materials.
 Our programs also keep thousands of tonnes of beverage containers out of the garbage and reduce litter, extending the life of Manitoba’s landfills and increasing sustainability.
 Finally, Recycle Everywhere generates local jobs, both in recycling collection and processing, and bin manufacturing – with the majority of our bins made here in Manitoba.